 - The Right to receive care, treatment, and services that are adequate and appropriate, and in compliance with relevant Federal and State statutes and rules;

-- The Right to have on file physician’s orders with proposed schedule of medical treatment.
-Written, signed evidence of prior informed consent to participate in experimental research shall be in patient’s file;
+- The Right to have on file physician’s orders with a proposed schedule of medical treatment.
+Written, signed evidence of prior informed consent to participate in experimental research shall be in the patient’s file;

 - The Right to receive respect and privacy in his/her medical care program.
 All personal and medical records are confidential;